rajpatel322/group-project-kungfu-pandas/README.md

-Hello, welcome to KungFu Pandas team
+Hello, welcome to KungFu Pandas team, have a nice day